scriptsboy/telegram-proxy/README.md

 Build your own Socks5 Proxy with authorization at less than 1 minute.

-How to fastly setup Socks5 Proxy on Debian 7,8,9 x86 32/64 bit:
+How to fastly setup Socks5 Proxy on Rhel/Centos 6+ ; Ubuntu 14.04+ Debian 7+ x86 32/64 bit:

 1. Download installation script